How to use Ayurvedic hair tea: DIY hair growth serum recipe

 I bought Bondi Boost HG (hair growth) shampoo on a whim one day, on my lunch break, because I saw a pharmacy and couldn’t find a reason not to get it.
 I had been wanting to try it for a while but kept putting it off because the bottles are kind of pricey for the size.
 That day at the pharmacy, I caved.
 It was a moment of weakness, but I’m actually really glad I did.

-I have fine hair that errs on the side of dry, but my hair usually also needs a product that foams.
-Without that, my scalp just doesn’t feel clean and my hair doesn’t sit right on my head.
-Honestly, day two hair starts looking like day four hair.
-It’s a real pain.
-So I’m cautious about what products I use.
 The issue with that is, a lot of shampoo that lathers has sulphate in it.
 And we don’t like that because it strips your hair of natural oils.
 We’re after hydrated curls and waves and a fresh scalp.
 Bondi Boost shampoo is good because, not only is it vegan and cruelty-free, it’s sulphate-free but somehow it actually foams and cleans your hair without drying out your hair completely.
-That’s a win, in my books.

 Part of the selling point for this product is that it promotes hair growth.
 That’s not why I bought it, but it’s a bonus if it works.